corda/corda-docs-portal/content/en/platform/corda/5.0-beta/corda-cli-reference/cli-commands/rpc-permission-templates.md

 title: "RPC permission templates"
 ---

-## Create common RPC permission templates
+## Create Common RPC Permission Templates

 Currently, when the C5 Cluster starts there is a single "admin" account auto-created which can do everything.
 While this account can be used to perform any action, there is room for error if not used carefully.
 The idea is to create fine-grained roles for specific actions such as: